twcbe/internship2017/README.md

-## ThoughtWorks Coimbatore Internship Programme 2017
+## ThoughtWorks Coimbatore Mentorship Programme 2017

-Thank you for applying for an internship at ThoughtWorks Coimbatore.
-Your application has been received.
-Please read the following instructions carefully regarding the selection process for the internship.
+### About the Programme

+[ThoughtWorks](https://www.thoughtworks.com) is offering a 3 month internship/mentorship programme in the area of Internet of Things technology (IoT).
+The programme will be from June - September 2017.
+Selected students will:

+- Get hands-on project experience in the area of IoT
+- Understand how a real-world software engineering project works from scratch
+- Improve their programming
+- Get experience of working in a professional corporate environment
+- Learn from fellow students
+- Avail free breakfast, lunch and snacks

+#### Interested?

+We are looking for students:
+- In their 3rd year of college with interest in software or hardware programming
+- With Programming Skills: Basics of C, C++ and  Computer Science (OR)
+- Hardware skills: Ability to Design and program a simple circuit
+- Project experience or experience with Arduino or any other programming boards is a plus

 ### Selection Process

+Please read the following instructions carefully regarding the selection process for the programme.

 #### Stage 1: Online Programming Test (C, C++ basics) and general aptitude test
 #### Date: Sunday, May 28, 2017 - 11.00 AM to 12.30 PM